Blog

 2. Associative Memory (The Survival Database)

-If they aren’t holding a grudge, why do they actively avoid you for three days after the tail-stepping incident?
+If they aren’t holding a grudge, why do they avoid you for three days after the tail-stepping incident?

 The answer is Associative, Episodic Memory.